- Ministerial Referrals

 Telephone and Facsimile

-The Minister of Health and Long-Term Care, Hon.
-Deb.
-Matthews has asked HPRAC to "review issues relating to the regulation of chiropody and podiatry and provide advice as to whether and how there should be changes to existing legislation regarding these related professions".
-She asked that the Council include "an analysis of the current model of foot care in Ontario, issues regarding restricted titles, and whether the existing limitations on the podiatrist class of members should continue."
+On June 28, 2007, the Minister of Health and Long-Term Care directed the Health Professions Regulatory Advisory Council (HPRAC) to "review issues relating to the regulation of chiropody and podiatry and provide advice as to whether and how there should be changes to existing legislation regarding these related professions".
+The Minister asked that the Council include "an analysis of the current model of foot care in Ontario, issues regarding restricted titles, and whether the existing limitations on the podiatrist class of members should continue."

-The Minister has asked that HPRAC's work on this project commence no later than January 1, 2014.
+The Minister asked that HPRAC's work on this project commence no later than January 1, 2014.

-HPRAC invites you to be informed and to participate in the discussion concerning chiropody and podiatry.
-Watch this site for information concerning consultations and requests for specific information and comment.
+Watch this site for updates and announcements.
 You may also get latest updates and consultation announcements by following HPRAC on Twitter at: http://twitter.com/HPRACOntario.